 Psalm 147:10 “The Lord does not delight in the strength of the horse; He does not take pleasure in the legs of a man.
 The LORD favors those who fear Him, Those who wait for His lovingkindness.”

-My new blog series, Bible Snaps are short fictionalized accounts of the more chilling stories in the Bible.
+My blog series, Bible Snaps are short fictionalized accounts of the more chilling stories in the Bible.
 There may even be a few “science fiction” type stories that reference biblical disasters that seem to conflict with the laws of nature.

 If you follow along, there’s a couple things you should know.